 This mindfulness allows you to be more truthful with yourself about your emotional self-care.

-3. Maintain Emotional Boundaries
+3. Maintain Boundaries with Others

 Boundaries help you know where to draw the line when dealing with others’ problems.

 Maintaining these boundaries may require you to learn how to say “no.” Avoid overcommitting yourself to helping others.

 Doing so will leave you with more time for emotional self-care.